Compassionate Hospice Care

 Because healing can take time, our family support continues after the patient’s death, for up to one year following the patient’s death.
 Through our grief services, we guide families through the grieving process from understanding to acceptance and on through healing.

-Our hospice team is always just a phone call away — 24 hours a day, seven days a week.
+Our hospice care team is always just a phone call away — 24 hours a day, seven days a week.
 HospiceHelp24® offers after-hours telephone assistance to address all types of questions and concerns and schedules after-hours urgent-care visits.

 After-hours staff includes physicians/nurse practitioners, nurses, chaplains, social workers, pharmacists and equipment technicians.
 As HospiceHelp24 is not an answering service, you will always speak with a trained hospice staff member.